ehab7/opaquedns/README.md

 # opaquedns
-opaquedns is python script using twisted framework to runs a dns proxy server, opaquedns trying to limit or reduce the impact of dns tunneling; specially when tunneling occure over CNAME repsonse, other suspicious queries types like PTR or TXT can directly blocked based on the type,however that can not the case with CNAME, so opaquedns:
+opaquedns is experimental python script using twisted framework to runs a dns proxy server, opaquedns trying to limit or reduce the impact of dns tunneling; specially when tunneling occures over CNAME repsonse, since other suspicious queries like PTR or TXT can directly blocked based on the type,however that can not the case with CNAME, so opaquedns :
   - keeps count of the CNAME responses query size (number of characters per second)
   - slows down or cuts off responses if the characters per second for same host exceeded certian level.
   - overwrites ttl if less than certian value.